JENNIE E. PARK

 Video: 6:33 minutes

-Factings colocates the aspirations and limitations of empirical psychology and aesthetic minimalism, where both use strategies of flattening and essentializing to "reveal" facts or truths.
+Factings colocates the aspirations and limitations of empirical psychology and aesthetic minimalism(s), where both use strategies of flattening and essentializing to construct facts or truths.

 The video and transparency sheets reflect comparable strategies of flattening used across cognitive psychology studies to isolate "factors" in question.
 Whether a study regards humans' awareness or perception of gravity, objects or race, the factor or "phenomenon" at issue is often imbued with tantamount characteristics of naturalness, concreteness and stability.

-Minimalist art -- which emerged within about a decade of the "cognitive revolution" in psychology -- presented an object's "facts" -- color, form, size and material -- as a "radical" invitation to viewers to become self-aware through their senses.
-Yet while these objects were "self-evidently" unencumbered by symbolic, functional, or personally expressive agendas to the mostly white men who created them, the ability to make, access, see, and decode their "purity" required different kinds of privilege.
+Minimalist art -- which emerged within about a decade of the "cognitive revolution" in psychology -- presented an object's "facts" -- color, form, size and material -- as a "radical" invitation to viewers to become self-aware in relation to art on its own terms.
+Yet while these objects were "self-evidently" unencumbered by symbolic, functional, or personally expressive agendas to the mostly white men who created them, the ability to make, see, and decode their "purity" required access to certain kinds of culture.

 Detail views (click to enlarge):